Quick Answer

 | Porcelain veneers (cosmetic) | No | Cosmetic unless medically necessary |

-Important exception: Veneers may be FSA-eligible if prescribed by a dentist for a medical condition (like repairing damaged teeth from an accident).
+Important exception: Veneers may be FSA-eligible if prescribed by a dentist for a medical condition (like repairing damaged teeth from an accident or structural issues).
 Get documentation from your dentist.

-Braces and clear aligners like Invisalign are among the most expensive FSA-eligible expenses.
+Yes.
+Orthodontia is one of the largest FSA-eligible expenses.
 Here's what you need to know:

 - The full cost of orthodontia is FSA-eligible, including the initial consultation, fitting, adjustments, and retainers.